 Coronavirus (COVID-19) is a respiratory illness that affects the airways and lungs.
-It was first seen in humans in 2019.
-COVID-19 is caused by SARS-CoV-2, which is a type of coronavirus.
+It was first seen in humans in 2019, and is caused by SARS-CoV-2 – a type of coronavirus.

 Coronaviruses are a large family of viruses that can infect humans and animals.
-Some cause mild respiratory infections, such as the common cold, while others cause more severe illnesses, such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+Some cause mild respiratory infections, like the common cold, while others cause more severe illnesses, such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).

 - aches and pains

 - sore throat

 - feeling sick (nausea) or being sick (vomiting)

 These symptoms usually begin 4 to 5 days after you’ve been infected, but they can appear anytime between 2 days and 2 weeks after infection.